thenextbilliononline/thenextbillion.online/README.md

 ### 4. Run the server

-`bundle exec jekyll serve``
+`bundle exec jekyll serve`

-Open your browser and go to `http://127.0.0.1:4000/`
+`Open your browser and go to `http://127.0.0.1:4000/

 ### 5. Committing Changes to the Repo
 Once you make your changes, you must use git.
 From your terminal, run each of these line.

 `git add --all`
 `git commit -m "write a commit message here"`
-`git push origin feature/pick-a-branch-name"
+`git push origin feature/pick-a-branch-name"`

+What this does is submite a 'pull-request' where administrators can review your code and make it work.

 ## Feature requests